 - The Self-Sufficient Life and How to Live It. by John Seymour

 I can’t tell you how much I love this book.
 It’s like the world’s best farming and sustainability text book.
 In spite of being information rich, it is also bursting with charming sketch-like illustrations, which makes it a palatable and enjoyable read or peruse.
 My husband and I love to read it together (yeah, we’re wannabe farmer nerds) as well as aloud to our kids.

 - The Secret Garden, by Frances Hodgson Burnett

 I’m not sure this book requires a description based on its ubiquitous nature.
-Celebrate spring, earth day, exquisite literature, and character-building all in one fabulous read-aloud novel.
+Celebrate spring, earth day, exquisite literature, and growing up all in one fabulous read-aloud novel.

 Thanks for reading!

 Love, ~Our Holistic Homeschool~